A closer look: Collapse in Cats

 In general, collapse results from severe conditions and requires immediate medical attention.

-Collapse can be an indicator of many different conditions, affecting many different body systems.
-Potential conditions associated with collapse include :
+Collapse can be an indicator of many different conditions, affecting many different organs and body systems.

 Essentially any injury or illness can lead to collapse if it is serious enough.

-Diagnosing the cause of collapse in cats is often challenging since there are many potential conditions that could lead to such an occurrence.
-Veterinarians often start with a thorough history to understand more about the episode of collapse.
+Diagnosing the cause of collapse in cats is often challenging since there are many potential conditions that could lead to it.
+Veterinarians often start with a thorough history and a complete physical examination to identify additional symptoms.